Evelyn Brooks Higginbotham

-Evelyn Brooks Higginbotham (born 1945) is a professor of Afro-American Studies, African American Religion and the Victor S. Thomas Professor of History and African American Studies at Harvard University.
+Evelyn Brooks Higginbotham (born 1945) is an American academic who is professor of Afro-American Studies, African American Religion and the Victor S. Thomas Professor of History and African American Studies at Harvard University.
 Higginbotham wrote Righteous Discontent: The Women's Movement in the Black Baptist Church: 1880–1920, which won several awards.
 She has also received several awards for her work, most notably the 2014 National Humanities Medal.

 Early life and education

-Evelyn Brooks Higginbotham was born in Washington, DC, in 1945 to Albert Neal Dow Brooks and his wife Alma Elaine Campbell.
+Evelyn Brooks Higginbotham was born in Washington, DC, United States, in 1945 to Albert Neal Dow Brooks and his wife Alma Elaine Campbell.
 Higginbotham's father served as secretary treasurer for the Association for the Study of Afro-American Life and History as well as edited the organization's Negro History Bulletin.
-Her mother, Alma Elaine Campbell, a high school history teacher, later became the supervisor for history in the Washington, D.C. public school system.
+Her mother, Alma Elaine Campbell, a high-school history teacher, later became the supervisor for history in the Washington, D.C. public school system.

-Higginbotham often accompanied her father to his work, which allowed her to encounter and become familiar with many significant early African American historians, including Rayford Logan, Charles H. Wesley and Benjamin Quarles.
+Higginbotham often accompanied her father to his work, which allowed her to encounter and become familiar with many significant early African-American historians, including Rayford Logan, Charles H. Wesley and Benjamin Quarles.
 Higginbotham later related how this unique experience shaped her later career choice, "I knew from childhood that I wanted to teach, research, and write about the history of African Americans."
-Stories her father told her of her family members also inspired her.
-Her great-grandfather, Albert Royal Brooks, was born a slave in Virginia in 1817, and after the American Civil War then began to serve on the jury to try former Confederate president Jefferson Davis.
+Stories her father told her of family members also inspired her.
+Her great-grandfather, Albert Royal Brooks, was born into slavery in Virginia in 1817, and after the American Civil War then began to serve on the jury to try former Confederate president Jefferson Davis.
 Higginbotham's great-grandmother, Lucy Goode Brooks, created one of the first, post-Civil War orphanages serving black children.
 It was then called the Friends Asylum for Colored Orphans.
 It still operates as FRIENDS Association for Children, a preschool/after school care center.
 Her grandfather, Walter Henderson Brooks, was a pastor at Nineteenth Street Baptist Church (Washington, D.C.), the oldest black Baptist congregation in Washington D.C.
 Higginbotham's aunt, Julia Evangeline Brooks, was one of the incorporators of Alpha Kappa Alpha, the first African-American sorority.

-“In many ways,” Higginbotham says, “the family stories inspired me to pursue the discipline of history and gave me an appreciation of the importance of individual lives, broadly speaking, as a lens or mirror to much larger social and political contexts.”
+"In many ways," Higginbotham says, "the family stories inspired me to pursue the discipline of history and gave me an appreciation of the importance of individual lives, broadly speaking, as a lens or mirror to much larger social and political contexts."

 In 1969, Higginbotham received her B.A. history degree from the University of Wisconsin, then in 1974 went on to receive her M.A. history degree from Howard University.
-In 1975 she earned a certification in Archival Administration and Record Management from the U.S. National Archives.
-In 1977 she earned a certification in quantitative methodology in Social Science from the Newberry Library in Chicago.
-In 1984 she received her Ph.D. degree in history from the University of Rochester.
-She also married A. Leon Higginbotham, who would die in 1998.
+In 1975, she earned a certification in Archival Administration and Record Management from the U.S. National Archives.
+In 1977, she earned a certification in quantitative methodology in Social Science from the Newberry Library in Chicago.
+In 1984, she received her Ph.D. degree in history from the University of Rochester.
+She also married A. Leon Higginbotham, who died in 1998.